-Question 2: How would your teachers describe you?
+Question 2: How would your teachers or boss describe you?

 Average answer: Oh, I guess they'd say I was an OK student and do alright at my job.

-Question 3: Why should I hire you over the other 8 students waiting to be interviewed?
+Question 4: Why should I hire you over the other 8 applicants waiting to be interviewed?

-Average answer: I really need the money to buy a new CD player and my mom said I have to do something constructive this summer.
+Average answer: I really need the money to buy these new shoes I want and my parents said I have to do something constructive this summer.

 Better answer: I'm a reliable person.
 I'll arrive to work on time and do the best I can on the job.
 I've done volunteer work, but now I'd like to gain actual work experience.
 If you hire me, you'll get someone who isn't afraid to learn.

-Question 5: What do you like best about school?
+Question 5: What do you like most about school or your current job?

 Better answer: I especially like working on projects together with my friends.
 I just got done being in charge of decorating for our school dance.
 I organized my friends and we worked together to set up the gym with a Hawaiian theme.
 I also like participating in school events like sports teams and student government.

-There you have it.
-Five questions employers might ask you.
-Try to answer every question with a positive answer.
-Demonstrate that you are an honest, hard working person.
+There you have it - five questions employers might ask you!
+Try to answer every question with a positive answer and be prepared to ask the hiring manager interview questions as well.